cortoproject/corto/README.md

 #package ::StarWars
 ```
 #### Add a SpaceShip class
-Add the following lines to this file:
+Add the following lines to this `StarWars.cx`:
 ```
 enum SpaceShipKind:: XWing, MilleniumFalcon, Destroyer, DeathStar